 "Change is inevitable - except from a vending machine" Robert C. Gallagher

 Engaging in mission will bring change, so it is as well to be prepared and have some idea how best to manage it.
-We will help you to understand, be prepared, and manage any necessary changes to minimise (or if possible avoid) problems and maximise released energy and enthusiasm.
-With some care change in this context can be life enhancing.
+We will help you to understand, be prepared, and manage any necessary changes to minimise (or if possible avoid) problems and maximise a release of energy and enthusiasm.
+With some care, change in this context can be life enhancing.

 "Are we there yet?"

 Well, we will have journeyed a long way in a single day, but it is unlikely we will be there yet.
 We will close the day with a session that identifies and calls for a commitment to take the next obvious steps.

 There is possibly sufficient information on this page for a reasonably intelligent church leader to think that he or she could run this on his or her own.
 Of course, we could supply you with additional information (what is not mentioned here) but please do not underestimate the value of a competent and experienced facilitator.
 This is especially true with rural congregations, often where there are anxieties and uncertainty generated by having limited resources and a sensitive context.

 But we see our role somewhat like that of someone helping another person to ride a bicycle.
 Showing you how to do it is never going to be enough.
 We can stand alongside and help you to have confidence.
 We can advise how best to put your feet on the pedals to maximise power.
 We can ensure that the structures are helpful as far as the saddle and handle bar heights are concerned.
 We can advise you how far ahead to look and how to keep your balance.
 We can run alongside you for a while possibly keeping a hand on the back of the saddle.
 But sooner or later you will be ready to keep going on your own.
 The better we do our job the sooner you will manage without us.